k3rni/ffi-locale/README.md

 Copyright
 ---------

-Copyright (c) 2011 Krzysztof Zych.
-See LICENSE.txt for further details.
+Copyright © 2011-2013 Krzysztof Zych.
+See LICENSE.txt for
+further details.